Communication and Engagement response

 What are we doing?

-The Domestic and Family Violence Prevention Engagement and Communication Strategy 2016—2026 (the Engagement and Communication Strategy) sets the vision and direction for creating cultural change across Queensland and shifting community attitudes and behaviours about domestic and family violence throughout the ten-year period, 2016 to 2026.
+The Domestic and Family Violence Prevention Engagement and Communication Strategy 2016—2026 (the Engagement and Communication Strategy) sets the vision and direction for creating lasting positive cultural change across Queensland and shifting community attitudes and behaviours about domestic and family violence throughout the ten-year period, 2016 to 2026.

-The development of a communication strategy on domestic and family violence by the Queensland Government was a key initiative recommended by the Not Now, Now Ever report.
+The development of a communication strategy on domestic and family violence prevention, led by the Queensland Government, was a key initiative recommended in the Not Now, Now Ever report.

 What have we achieved so far?

-Under the Strategy, the Queensland Government has delivered several communication and engagement initiatives, including:
+Under the Engagement and Communication Strategy, the Queensland Government has delivered several communication and engagement initiatives, including:

 What is next?

-Key future initiatives delivered under the Engagement and Communication Strategy will build on initiatives delivered to date and will continue to raise awareness and understanding of domestic and family violence for all Queenslanders and maintain high visibility of help and support services for all Queenslanders; and further mobilise corporate and community-led action.
+Key future initiatives to be delivered under the Engagement and Communication Strategy will build on initiatives delivered to date and will continue to raise awareness and understanding of all forms of domestic and family violence, including physical and non-physical forms of abuse; maintain high visibility of help and support services for all Queenslanders; and further mobilise corporate and community-led action.

 What difference will we make?